Avery Anna

-Avery Anna Rhoton (born March 3, 2004) is an American singer-songwriter from Flagstaff, Arizona.
+Avery Anna Rhoton (born March 2, 2004) is an American singer-songwriter from Flagstaff, Arizona.
 Her music blends elements of country, rock, and acoustic pop music, and is described as confessional.
 She is signed to Warner Music Nashville and her talent manager is David Fanning.

 She has released two albums: Breakup Over Breakfast (2024) and Let Go Letters (2025).
 Anna co-wrote and was featured on the song "Indigo" (2024) by Sam Barber, which reached number 8 on the Hot Country Songs chart, number 40 on the Billboard Hot 100, number 33 on the UK singles chart, and charted in several other European countries.
+She is featured on the song "Dusty Bibles" with Josiah Queen, which peaked at number 3 on the Hot Christian Songs list.